Intel after Q4 2025 report: fundamental overview and INTC stock forecast for 2026

 Despite positive elements in the company’s report, market participants reacted negatively to its release due to the anticipated decline in Intel’s revenues.

-On 25 April, Intel published its report for Q1 2025, which ended on 29 March.
+On 25 April, Intel published its results for Q1 2025, which ended on 29 March.
 The key figures are presented below, compared with the same period in 2024:

 • Gross margin: 39.2% (–590 basis points)